dseguy/clearPHP/rules/no-functioncal-in-loop.md

 ```
 This second code will do the same as the first, but speed will be dramatically increased.

 As a general rule, anything inside the loop (here `doSomething with $i`), in the terminal clause or in the incrementation clause (second and third argument to `for`, are worth checking for any operation that will not be affected by `$i`.
-If it is always the same, then it should be pre-processed.
+If it is always the same, then it should be preprocessed.

 ## Rule Details